What Is StoryADay?

-Just make the commitment and start writing on May 1.
+Just make the commitment, above, and start writing on the first of the month.

 - Write (finish) a story every day for a month (N.B. we do this every May, and sometimes in September too!).

 - Stories may be any length (50 words?
 5,000?) but they must be stories (they must take us or the characters somewhere).

 - Stories may be fiction or non-fiction (but if you’re already blogging in non-fiction or keeping a journal, consider trying fiction)

 - You get to decide what “every day” means.
 If you need to take Sundays off, go for it.
 You make your own rules, but you are encouraged to set them up early, and stick to them!